thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 Now begins the real heavy lifting in our SEO blog post writing efforts.
 This is where you will need a paid ahrefs account to get the most from your efforts.
 If you don't have the budget for a paid tool like ahrefs or Moz, [check out some free resources](https://www.highervisibility.com/blog/top-5-free-keyword-research-tools/) that may help fill the gap, but be warned that results may vary!

-To begin, we will take each of our keywords and plug them into the [ahrefs Keyword Explorer](https://ahrefs.com/keywords-explorer).
+To begin, we will take each of our keywords from our research above and plug them into the [ahrefs Keyword Explorer](https://ahrefs.com/keywords-explorer).
 I find it quicker to use one keyword at a time to find long tail results.

 We are doing two things here when using the Keyword Explorer.
 First, you are trying to increase the saturation of your main keywords by reusing them in a more clever way.
 Second, you are also hitting less competitive search terms that can bring in more traffic for our SEO efforts.
-I [found this article on long tail keywords](https://blog.hubspot.com/marketing/definition-long-tail-keyword-100-words-sr) to be the best explanation of the second point of this effort.
+The later is called using long tail keywords.
+I [found this article on long tail keywords](https://blog.hubspot.com/marketing/definition-long-tail-keyword-100-words-sr) to be the best explanation of how this tactic works.

 Once you have the result from the Keyword Explorer, you need to do the following: